-Maritime Law May Entitle You to Payments
+Admiralty Law May Entitle You to Payments

 Even if fault cannot be proven, maritime law provides that you are eligible to receive payment for Maintenance and Cure.
 In this context, “maintenance” refers to payments for the food and lodging you would have received from your employer if you were not injured.
-And “cure” entails all medical care and treatment, including hospitalization and medical care required by the injury.
+And “cure” entails all medical care and treatment, including hospitalization and medical care required by the maritime injury.